Anu-bhav/google-scholar-research/memory-bank/activeContext.md

 - [2025-05-17 17:01:00] - Continuing to write unit tests for the Fetcher module (`fetcher.py`), focusing on `fetch_page` scenarios and other methods.

 - [2025-05-18 16:00:00] - Modified `ProxyManager` to use a "sticky" proxy (reuse IP until blacklisted) and updated `Fetcher` accordingly.
+- [2025-05-18 16:12:00] - Modified `Fetcher.scrape_pdf_link` to use the proxy manager for Unpaywall API requests and `fetch_page` for publisher site requests.
+Corrected type hints.

+- [2025-05-18 16:17:00] - Updated project documentation (`README.md`, `docs/GoogleScholarResearchToolOverview.md`, `docs/GoogleScholarResearchToolTechnicalDocumentation.md`) to reflect the new sticky proxy strategy and its integration.

 ## Recent Changes